ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation: Neural Networks for Maximum Flows

 The following theorem states that \Cref{Alg:max_flow} correctly computes a maximum flow.
-Using the correctness of the technically involved subroutine \texttt{FindAugmentingFlow$_k$}, the remaining proof is actually similar to textbook proofs for the algorithms by Edmonds-Karp and Dinic; see, e.g., \cite{kortevygen}.
+It turns out that the properties proven in \Cref{Thm:augmenting_flow} about the subroutine \texttt{FindAugmentingFlow$_k$} are in fact sufficient to obtain correctness of the main routine as for the algorithms by Edmonds-Karp and Dinic; see, e.g., \cite{kortevygen}.